tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 4 - Root Locus Techniques and Design.md

 Alternatively
 ![](Attachments/Pasted%20image%2020240314205001.png)
 the angle of the complex number is an **odd** multiple of 180 degrees.
 That value of s is a system pole for some value of K.
+180 * (1, 3, 5, 7 etc)

+## Sketching the Root Locus
+1. **Number of branches** - Number of branches of the root locus equals the number of closed-loop p